MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 - Using GitHub’s issue tracker to assign and manage tasks improved
   accountability and task management within the team.

+- Use labels, milestones, and linked issues/PRs
+  on GitHub to better organize tasks and track dependencies.

 ---

 ## Section 3: Practices to Start Doing